 The Aging Pugsund

-At the age of 12, Chopper looks like an old dog, and he has for several years.
+At the age of 12, Chopper looked like an old dog, and he had for several years.
 He gains weight easily, so I have to watch his diet to keep him from getting too fat.
 His spirit is still lively, but he can't run and jump the way he used to.
 His joints hurt him.
 He also has bad teeth.

-By comparison, my dachshund, who is a year and a half older, is in much better physical condition than he is.
+By comparison, my dachshund, who was s a year and a half older, was in much better physical condition.